nyu-software-engineering/generic-mern-stack-project/instructions-2-back-end.md

 ### Musts...

 - All back-end code **must** be generated using **Express.js**.
-- All dynamic routes **must** be completed and must respond with mock `JSON` data that is hard-coded into the server code for now or [proxied](https://knowledge.kitchen/content/courses/agile-development-and-devops/slides/express/#107) by the back-end from a mocking API, e.g. [mockaroo](https://mockaroo.com/).
+- All dynamic routes **must** be completed and must respond with mock `JSON` data that is either hard-coded into the server code for now or [proxied](https://knowledge.kitchen/content/courses/agile-development-and-devops/slides/express/#107) by the back-end from a mocking API, e.g. [mockaroo](https://mockaroo.com/).
 - All static routes **must** be completed and respond with the requested file.
 - The front- and back-end **must** be completely integrated by the end of this sprint.
 The front-end **must** be updated to make requests to the back-end for all data and functionality.
 Any forms on the front-end must `POST` data to an appropriate server route, although that route need not save the data anywhere for now.
 - Each developer **must** have written **unit tests** using the **mocha** and **chai** modules that provide at least `10%` code coverage of the back-end code.
 Use the [c8](https://www.npmjs.com/package/c8) module to verify code coverage.